solo-io/gloo/docs/content/guides/graphql/resolver_config.md

 description: Manually configure resolvers and schema for your GraphQL API.
 ---

 You can deploy your own GraphQL API, which might not leverage automatic service discovery and registration.
 To manually configure GraphQL resolvers, you create a Gloo Edge GraphQL API CRD.

-The following sections describe the configuration for REST or gRPC resolvers, schema definitions for the types of data to return to GraphQL queries, and an in-depth example.
+The following sections describe the configuration for local or remote query resolution, schema definitions for the types of data to return to GraphQL queries, and an in-depth example.

-## REST resolvers
+## Define REST and gRPC resolvers for local execution

+If your upstream does not define GraphQL resolvers, you can define resolvers in your `GraphQLApi` resource.
+In this case, Gloo Edge uses _local execution_, which means the Envoy server executes GraphQL queries locally by using the defined resolvers.
+Then, it proxies the executed requests to the upstreams that provide the data requested in the queries.

+### REST resolvers

 Configure a REST resolver as a section within your `GraphQLApi` YAML file.